 Examples of our work

-In Tanzania, SHOPS Plus works in collaboration with the Ministry of Health, Community Development, Gender, Elderly, and Children and a broad range of private health sector stakeholders to strengthen pre-service practical training of private nursing and midwifery students.
-The project will implement the new national nursing mentoring guidelines, linking private medical training institutions to private health facility partners delivering integrated HIV and primary health care services.
+In Tanzania, SHOPS Plus works in collaboration with the Ministry of Health, Community Development, Gender, Elderly, and Children, and a broad range of private health sector stakeholders to strengthen the availability and quality of pre-service practical training of private nursing and midwifery students.
+The project helped create and will implement the new national nursing mentorship guidelines by linking private medical training institutions to private health facility partners delivering integrated HIV and primary health care services.
 Through the program, senior level nursing and midwifery students will be exposed to practical hands-on learning in a clinical setting, strengthening the quality of their pre-service skills development and preparing them for an integrated clinical HIV and AIDS role after graduation.